rte-france/design-system-rte/.changeset/auto-core.md

   ## Changes

+- correct display & behavior of rightIcon & assistiveText for TextInput
 - add stories cases for TextInput
 - add textInput behavior for left & right Icons and error handling
 - add error and disabled props to TextInput component and update stories